 In English and across the curriculum, pupils are able to adopt, create, and sustain a range of roles, responding appropriately to others in role.
 In English lessons, they have the opportunity to read, rehearse, and perform poems and plays.
 This develops the skills of varying intonation, volume, and actions and helps to bring meaning and understanding to a text.
 Pupils have the opportunity to improvise, devise, and script drama for each other and a range of other audiences.

-On leaving Bushy Hill, a successful learner of this subject will:
+On leaving our school, a successful learner of this subject will:

 - be able to speak fluently and with confidence;